Concordium/concordium-misc-tools/credential-verification-service/README.md

 The following is the template command you need to use to run the service locally with docker.

-Note: The `Account` environment variable below does not need to be modified, this is the path that the key is expected to exist inside the container.
+Note: The `CREDENTIAL_VERIFICATION_SERVICE_ACCOUNT` environment variable below does not need to be modified, this is the path that the key is expected to exist inside the container.

 ```
 docker run --rm \